Table of Contents

-A complete section of the spinal cord leads to a loss caudal of the lesion of all motor, sensory, and vegetative functions.
-Furthermore, an initial so-called spinal shock is common; it manifests as total areflexia, which however regresses in the further process.
+A complete section of the spinal cord caudally to the lesion leads to a loss of all motor, sensory, and vegetative functions.
+Furthermore, an initial so-called spinal shock is common.
+It manifests as total areflexia, which however regresses later.

 Diseases of the brain stem

 Heavy trauma to the brain can damage the tracts between the cerebral cortex and the brain stem.
-The cerebral cortex is consequently excluded from the control of the organism (= syndrome of decerebration), whereas the functioning of the brain stem is preserved.
+The cerebral cortex is consequently excluded from control (syndrome of decerebration), whereas, the function of the brain stem is preserved.

-Interruption of the tracts caudal of the red nucleus leads to decerebrate rigidity (= tone increase) of the extensor muscles because the inhibiting function of the red nucleus on the extensors is no longer in effect, and therefore the stimulating function of the lateral vestibular nucleus predominate.
-Lesions below the lateral vestibular nucleus, however, do not lead to decerebrate rigidity because in this case, the activation of the extensors through the lateral vestibular nucleus has been eliminated as well.
+Interruption of the tracts caudal to the red nucleus leads to decerebrate rigidity (tone increase) of the extensor muscles because the inhibiting function of the red nucleus on the extensors is no longer effective, and therefore the stimulating function of the lateral vestibular nucleus predominate.
+Lesions below the lateral vestibular nucleus, however, do not lead to decerebrate rigidity because in this case, the activation of the extensors through the lateral vestibular nucleus has also been eliminated.

 Diseases of the Cerebellum

-Damages to the cerebellum (e.g., as a result of chronic alcohol abuse) lead to disruptions in the fine adjustment and coordination of movements.
+Damage to the cerebellum (for example as a result of chronic alcohol abuse) leads to disruptions in the fine movements and coordination.